-$^{^2}$ Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities.
+&lt;sup>2 Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities.

-Settings for OCI hooks are generated from the OCI hook JSON configuration files which are configured by the sysadmin.
+- The container process runs in the PID namespace of the calling host process by default.
+A separate PID namespace for the container can be created if requested from the command line. - Settings for OCI hooks are generated from the OCI hook JSON configuration files which are configured by the sysadmin.